yasserare/notes/README.md

 		* Debian uses APT and rokcy uses yum, this is a basic difference among many others.
 	- APT (advanced package tool) a tool to manage(install packages, update them, remove them) packages and software. it just makes the package installation process much easier.
-		* apt and aptitude are pretty much the same thing, they are both package managers, what aptitude has that apt does not is the text based UI.
+		* apt and aptitude are pretty much the same thing, they are both package managers, what aptitude has that apt does not is the text based UI, and apt is used by aptitude.
 				(run "aptitude" alone).
 	- APPARMOR is a linux security application, it used to sandbox apps meaning define which ressources those apps have access to, the goal is to give apps the minimum previlige possible.